MicrosoftDocs/cpp-docs/docs/cpp/numeric-boolean-and-pointer-literals-cpp.md

 ## Floating point literals

 Floating-point literals specify values that must have a fractional part.
-These values contain decimal points (**.**) and can contain exponents.
+These values contain decimal points (**`.`**) and can contain exponents.

-Floating-point literals have a "mantissa," which specifies the value of the number, an "exponent," which specifies the magnitude of the number, and an optional suffix that specifies the literal's type.
-The mantissa is specified as a sequence of digits followed by a period, followed by an optional sequence of digits representing the fractional part of the number.
+Floating-point literals have a *significand* (sometimes called a *mantissa*), which specifies the value of the number, an *exponent*, which specifies the magnitude of the number, and an optional suffix that specifies the literal's type.
+The significand is specified as a sequence of digits followed by a period, followed by an optional sequence of digits representing the fractional part of the number.
 For example:

 ```cpp
 18.46